ZhuoyangLiu2005/MLA/README.md

 | gen_pc              | false | false | true |
 | gen_tac              | false | false | true |

-- Note: if you need to change the number of views that be loaded from the RLDS dataset, you should modify the hardcode in `vla/datasets/datasets.py `:
+- Note: if you need to change the number of views that be loaded from the RLDS dataset, you should modify the hardcode of `load_camera_views` in `vla/datasets/datasets.py `:

   ```python
   class RLDSDataset(IterableDataset):